Goa Tourism Guide: Popular Destinations, Points Of Interest, Best Time To Visit, Things To Do & More!

 4. Quepem

-Quepem town is the administrative capital for the Quepem taluka.
+Quepem town is the administrative capital of the Quepem taluka.
 The town was established by a Portuguese noble man Deão Jose Paulo.
-Curchorem and Sanvordem are the major towns located near the Quepem town.
-The place is known for the annual Ganeshotsav Festival, Carnival, Shigmostav celebrated with solemnity and cheerfulness.
-The center of such celebrations is the Municipal Garden, which is at the center of the town.
+Curchorem and Sanvordem are the major towns located near Quepem town.
+The place is known for the annual Ganeshotsav Festival, Carnival, and Shigmostav celebrated with solemnity and cheerfulness.
+The centre of such celebrations is the Municipal Garden, which is at the centre of the town.
 The village banquet of Holy Cross is also celebrated with great zeal in May and October.

 5. Dharbandora